 Whether you are new to the ketogenic world or an avid low carb dieter, you have likely heard the term "keto" before.
 Ketogenic or "keto" diets have actually been around for years.
 Recently, the keto diet has become very popular thanks to an ever growing amount of weight loss success stories from keto enthusiasts.
-Our collective obsession with fat is back again, but this time it's okay to eat fat—and a lot of it!

 When following a keto diet, most people obsess over their ketone levels.
 While it is easy to focus on just measuring ketones, doing so would be a disadvantage.
 The truth is that ketones and glucose go hand in hand -- and monitoring your glucose through a continuous glucose monitor may be more beneficial than just monitoring your ketones alone.

 So, let's discuss how a keto diet may impact your blood glucose levels.

 A well crafted ketogenic diet can be a great tool for enhancing metabolic flexibility, reducing insulin levels, managing glucose levels, preventing neurological diseases, and treating migraines.
 Research has found that a well crafted keto diet may even be more effective than low fat diets for treatment of obesity and diabetes.

 Before we jump into keto diets, let's take it back to the basics.
 Our bodies break carbohydrates down into glucose to use as fuel, makint the main source of energy for our bodies.
 There are a couple reasons for this.